Colmar – Alsace's charming town with canals and half-timbered houses

 How do I travel to Colmar?

-Colmar is quite far from the nearest airports in France and lacks direct flights from Stockholm.
-Zurich (15 miles) or Frankfurt (30 miles) are the closest, but you can also fly to the nearest big city Strasbourg (7 miles) with a stopover.
+Colmar is quite far from the nearest airports in France and has no direct flights from Stockholm.
+Zurich (150 kilometers) or Frankfurt (300 kilometers) are the closest, but you can also fly to the nearest large city Strasbourg (70 kilometers) with a stopover.
 We passed by here in connection with a visit to the amusement park Europe park - a must visit if you are traveling in Alsace with children.

 Man with heart in a window in Colmar